BDS IN THE PEWS

 - Website: www.eappi.org

-- Founded by the World Council of Churches (WCC); WCC continues to funds the project.
-(WCC is a major supporter of the anti-Israel divestment campaign.)
+- Founded by the World Council of Churches (WCC); WCC continues to fund the project, but neither EAPPI nor the WCC releases financial details, reflecting a lack of transparency and accountability (WCC is a major supporter of the anti-Israel divestment campaign.)

 - EAPPI emerged from WCC’s Ecumenical Campaign to End the Illegal Occupation of Palestine.